WPCD-Workflows/documentation/source/es.rst

 Initialization
 --------------

 Composite actor used to initialize the workflow.
-It reads from the ITM database that is specified by local variables (user, device, shot, run_in) and for the closest time sample to local variable *time* .
+It reads from the IMAS database that is specified by local variables (user, device, shot, run_in) and for the closest time sample to local variable *time* .
 If the user reads the input data from some other user database, the